 Learn more about our Orthopaedic Sports Medicine Fellowship.

 This fellowship is a one- or two-year Accreditation Council for Graduate Medical Education (ACGME) program sponsored by the Department of Family Medicine.
 The fellowship is designed to provide comprehensive sports medicine training in musculoskeletal and non-musculoskeletal disease in athletes and active individuals.
 We provide coverage for professional, collegiate and high school athletes, as well as the typical “weekend warrior.”

 Our fellows have access to a broad range of resources within our medical system.
 In fact, we are the largest healthcare system in South Carolina and rank among one of the biggest health networks in the country.

 Learn more about our Primary Care Sports Medicine Fellowship.

-The Orthopaedic Trauma Fellowship at Greenville Health System was developed and received OTA accreditation in the Summer of 2018.
+The Orthopaedic Trauma Fellowship at Prisma Health was developed and received OTA accreditation in the Summer of 2018.
 We are based at Greenville Memorial Hospital, an 814-bed tertiary care hospital that is ACS Level I certified.

 With 4 full-time, fellowship-trained trauma faculty and appropriate trauma volume and complexity, we have the capacity and opportunity to provide an outstanding and unique educational opportunity for a fellow.